awslabs/cloudwatch-api-tracker/README.md

       --handler app.handler \
       --runtime nodejs
   ```
 5. Grant CloudWatch Logs the permission to execute your function.
-At a command prompt, run the following command and substitute account 123456789123 with your own and change the log-group to be the log group you want to process:v
+At a command prompt, run the following command and substitute account 123456789123 with your own and change the log-group to be the log group you want to process:

   ```
   aws lambda add-permission \
       --function-name "apitracker" \